Thomas P. Bostick: Chief of Engineers and Commanding General, U.S. Army Corps of Engineers

-Post Military Career
+Post-military career

 Following his military career Bostick joined Intrexon Corporation serving as the Senior Vice President of the Environment Sector.
 In this role, Bostick oversaw the company's strategies and programs to deploy biologically based solutions for the protection and remediation of the environment.
-In November 2017, Intrexon announced the appointment of Bostick as Chief Operating Officer responsible for overseeing operations across the Company's multiple technology divisions, driving efficiency and effectiveness in the application of the Company's assets toward its development projects.
+In November 2017, Intrexon announced the appointment of Bostick as Chief Operating Officer responsible for overseeing operations across the company's multiple technology divisions, driving efficiency and effectiveness in the application of the company's assets toward its development projects.
 In April 2019, Intrexon announced the appointment of Lt.
 General Bostick as the President of Intrexon Bioengineering.
 Intrexon Bioengineering seeks to address global challenges across food, agriculture, environmental, energy, and industrial fields by advancing biologically engineered solutions to improve sustainability and efficiency.
 Bostick departed Intrexon in February 2020 after helping to lead a major restructuring in the company.

 In 2017, Lt.
 General Bostick was elected a member of the National Academy of Construction and the George Washington University School of Engineering and Applied Science Hall of Fame for his many contributions to engineering.
 He was also elected a member of the National Academy of Engineering in 2017 for development of new approaches to hurricane protection and for leadership of the US Army Corps of Engineers.

 On February 12, 2021, Bostick was appointed to the Congressionally-mandated Commission on the Naming of Items of the Department of Defense that Commemorate the Confederate States of America or Any Person Who Served Voluntarily with the Confederate States of America.

+Bostick provided the 2023 commencement remarks at the George Washington University School of Engineering and Applied Science.